lramsey/product-recommender/README.md

 A nested array containing the raw purchase history nested array passed in as a parameter to the setRecVariables method.
 Each index in the outer array refers to a customer, and each index in the inner array refers to how much of a particular product a customer bought.

+**hasPurchased**

+A nested array containing a normalized version of the history array passed in as a parameter to the setRecVariables method.
+For every integer greater than 1 in the nested array, that value will be set to one.
+This matrix serves as a boolean indicator on whether a customer has bought a product or not.
+This matrix is used in my product recommendaton analysis, whereas the history matrix is not.

 **customersMap**

 An object that contains each customer's string name as keys, with corresponding values referring to which index that string is stored in the customers array and various matrices.